chrislorando/example-app/README.md

 ## Introduction

-This repository contains a sample web application build with laravel and livewire 3.
-My goal is to develop simple starter kit with some features like simple authentication and authorization.
-It's designed to be easy to use, so you can focus on what matters most - your project.
+This repository contains a sample monolith web application build with laravel and livewire 3.
+My goal is to develop simple starter kit with some features like authentication, authorization and other helper features.
+It's designed to be easy to use and easy to develop.

+This repo and code is still a bit messy, but no problem, it works :)

 ## Features